-Interview with Emi Jeen
+Interview with alt-pop artist Emi Jeen

 Today on What On What’s Good with Host Jovin Tardif, I am here with Montreal-based alt-pop artist Emi Jeen.
 Jeen just released her second single, “Holy Water,” from her upcoming EP The Other Side coming in late October.
 Today in our interview we discuss her musical background, her time with girl group AKA, going solo, and much more.
-Another track by Emi Jeen is “Runaway”.
+Another song by Emi Jeen is “Runaway“.

 1. Can you first tell us about your training in opera?

 Growing up, I was highly influenced by my mom’s musical passion.
 She was literally always singing in the house and at the age of 40 she started to sing cover songs (Celine Dion, Whitney Houston, Mariah Carey, etc.) in bars on weekends.
 So, at a young age I started singing with her during her gigs and realized the passion I had for singing and performing.
 To improve my technique I had to take some lessons.
 However, the only teacher in my hometown (3000 people) was only teaching opera.
 Even if I was mainly attracted to pop music, this technique really gave me a more versatile voice and range.

 2. In 2012, you joined a girl group A.K.A.
 Can you tell us some fun moments with the group or some behind-the-scenes stories?
 (Describe touring across Asia Dubai, Morocco, Thailand, and Malaysia.)